 When patients wear Rose K2, what’s their experience like?
-Reports show that one out of five patients uses a soft contact lens as well as a Rose K2 lens to achieve visual comfort.
+Reports show that one out of five patients uses a soft contact lens and a Rose K2 lens to achieve visual comfort.

-If patients abide by what we say when wearing their Rose K2 lenses, where they wear them for a duration of 4 to 6 weeks like we asked, we don’t have too many problems with them.
+If patients abide by what we say when wearing their Rose K2 lenses, where they wear them for 4 to 6 weeks, as we asked, we don’t have too many problems with them.
 The trick to wearing Rose K2 lenses is the transition period of 4 to 6 weeks.
-Few are not happy with them but generally overall patients enjoy wearing Rose K2 lenses..
+Few are not happy with them, but overall, patients enjoy wearing Rose K2 lenses.

-Rose K2 Lenses are a custom-made hard contact lens, but they don’t vault over the cornea like scleral lenses.
+Rose K2 Lenses are custom-made hard contact lenses, but they don’t vault over the cornea like scleral lenses.
 So, how do they work?

 Rose K2 lenses are smaller diameter lens that works with the abnormalities of the cornea, but the lenses still rest on the cornea versus the scleral lenses that vault over the cornea completely.